Butakus/ros2-env/README.md

 rosws cd foo src/awesome_package
 ```

-Using `rosws cd` without any workspace will cd into the current active workspace.
+Using `rosws cd` without any additional argument will cd into the current active workspace.

 Print usage info: